Clara Seley: Career

 Following their years in Haiti, the couple lived in Paris and Germany.
-Clara was first represented in the United States by Kraushaar Galleries in New York, although her paintings and drawings were shown by the Schainen Stern Gallery in 1960.
+Seley was first represented in the United States by Kraushaar Galleries in New York, although her paintings and drawings were shown by the Schainen Stern Gallery in 1960.

 Jason taught at Hofstra University from 1953 to 1965.
 Clara would later work in various media, including pastel and watercolor, in the 1940s and 1950s.
-She received artist's fellowships to Yaddo in 1987 and 1990.
-Jason, who received his BA in sculpture at Cornell University in 1940, began teaching sculpture there in 1966, becoming chair of the Department of Art (1968–73) and dean of the College of Architecture, Art and Planning (1980–83).
+She received artist's fellowships to Yaddo in Saratoga Springs, New York in 1987 and 1990.
+Jason, who received his BA degree in sculpture at Cornell University in 1940, began teaching sculpture there in 1966, becoming chair of the department of art (1968–1973) and dean of the College of Architecture, Art and Planning (1980–1983).

-Clara would give several of her artworks to Cornell's Herbert F. Johnson Museum of Art.
+Seley would give several of her artworks to Cornell's Herbert F. Johnson Museum of Art.
 Among their other gifts to the Johnson Museum were portraits of the couple by Waldo Peirce and Lotte Jacobi.
 The long-planned Jason and Clara Seley Sculpture Court, featuring three sculptures by Jason, was completed at Cornell in December 2017.